CSCI3356-Fall2024/Joaks/README.md

 Delivery 6 to do:
 - campaign completion history for supervisors to see (can see each campaign and which users completed them)
 - some campaigns like green2go can be redeemed more than once
+- finish student view transaction history (should see +points for completing challenges)

 every time activate virtual environment. on mac: